K-scope/K-scope/README.md

 Make sure you have makeRemote.sh file in your K-scope directory.
-In new project vizard or in Project / Server settings menu set up server parameters: server address, K-scope user name on the server, path to SSH private key for K-scope user.
+In new project vizard or in Project/Server settings menu set up: server address, K-scope user name on the server, local path to SSH private key for K-scope user.